 The main sections of the board that you should include are the “Go” space, the jail, and about 4 spaces reserved for “Question & Answer” spots.

-Once the board is drawn, divide the class into about 3 or 4 teams depending on the class size.
+Divide the class into about 3 or 4 teams.
 This is where the board magnets come in handy since you can just move them around the board the appropriate number of spots easily.
 If you don’t have magnets, just use a different color of dot with different colored markers for each team.

 Explain the rules of the game to the students after you have drawn the game board on the whiteboard.
 Remember to write all the team names on the board with their total cash amount next to each name.

-The purpose of the game, just like classic Monopoly, is to buy properties and accumulate more money than the other players.
-Once everyone has lost their money and there is only one player remaining with all the cash, then that player is declared the winner.
+The purpose of the game is to buy properties and accumulate more money than the other players.
+Eventually, every team will lose their money.
+The last team remaining with all the cash is declared the winner.

 Every player/team starts out with the same amount of money.
 To accumulate cash, teams can either land on a Question/Answer space (similar to the “Chance” space on the real game) or get “rental payment” from whenever another team lands on their property space.